 Visit a Coffee Plantation

 When you journey to Guatemala with CCS, you aren’t signing up for corporate tourism.
-When you visit a coffee plantation, you will have the opportunity to meet the family who runs the farm.
-Beyond a demonstration, you’ll be welcomed into this family’s home where you’ll sit down and talk while eating real chocolate and drinking coffee together.
+When you visit a coffee plantation, you will have the opportunity to learn about agriculture in the Maya Highlands.
+Beyond simply a demonstration, you'll have the opportunity to further explore Maya history and important artifacts that marks this culture.

 Roast Marshmallows on a Volcano